 1. Can class methods access instance variables?
 Why or why not?
 2. Can instance methods access class variables?
 Why or why not?
-3. How can overloaded methods be created?
-4. Why would you want to make use of a Java interface in a program?
-5. What is the difference between top-down design and stepwise refinement?
-6. Write a class method that determines whether an integer is divisible by 3 or not A number is divisible by 3 if the sum of its digits is divisible by 3.
+3. What is stepwise refinement?
+4. How does a Java interface differ from a Java class?
+5. Write a class method that determines whether an integer is divisible by 3 or not

-Chapter 9 Laboratory Exercise
+Chapter 10 Laboratory Exercise

-- 1. Implement a Java class library implemented using class methods to test an integer argument for the following properties:
+- 1. Implement a Java class containing class methods to test an integer argument for the following properties:

 - a.
 Is it divisible by 5?

 - b.
 Is the sum of its digits even?

 - c.
 Is the number "perfect" (e.g. its value equals the sum of its factors)?

 - d.
 Is the number prime?

-2. Devise and test a Java program that encodes and decodes or message typed by the user.
+2. Devise and test a Java program that encodes and decodes a message typed by the user.
 The message must end in a period and consists of only spaces and letters.
-The code should be based on a simple shift of the normal alphabet by two letter positions (e.g. a=c, b=d, c=f, ..., y=a, z=b).
+The code should be based on a simple shift of the normal alphabet by two letter positions to the right (e.g. a is coded as c, b is coded as d, c is coded as f, ..., y is coded as a, z is codes as b).

-3. Generalize your program from Exercise 2 so that your class implements an interface instead.
-Use your interface in a program that allows the user to translate a message to and from an arbitrary substitution code entered by the user (e.g. the user provides any permutation of letters he or she wishes for the code).
+Generalize your program from Exercise 2 so that your class implements an interface instead.
+Use your interface in a program that allows the user to translate a message to and from an arbitrary substitution code entered by the user (e.g. the user enters any permutation of letters he or she wishes for the code as a string of 26 characters).

-Chapter 9 Laboratory Exercise
+Chapter 10 Laboratory Exercise